mnkrnk/dataMoshLab_xml/README.txt

    the filtering section allows for some post-sort goodness. same as with the sorts, we will be presented with a series of checkboxes to select what filter we want to apply, as well as some parameters for specific filters.

 	-dither: floyd-steinberg dithering (shoutout to the coding train :D), aka error diffusion dithering, the slider here will represent the amount of "cuts" our color 	scale has. for example, a value of 2 will result in 3 different "shades" of each color

-	-rasterize: lmao how the fuck do i explain this (shoutout to creativecoding)
+	-rasterize: i honestly don't know how to explain this lmao, just chech the video where i took the idea from: https://www.youtube.com/watch?v=XO8u0Y75FRk
+	(shoutout to tim rodenbröker)

 	-posterize: built in processing filter, we can control the input value with the given slider.